 There is a lot more that could be said about Nietzsche's ideas of drives, but I am just going to zoom in on a few points.
 The first is the idea of 'valuing'.
 This is central not only to Nietzsche's psychology but to all his philosophical thought: he will come to describe his overall life project as the 'revaluation of all values'.
+10

 Nietzsche's idea of value is radically different from the philosophical mainstream, in at least two important ways.
 First, there are no such things for Nietzsche as "intrinsic" values belonging to things "in themselves", and certainly not as universal or timeless values.
-A thing - an In this case, we have two patterns in focus.
-On the one hand, a pattern of conscious valuing, what the performer inwardly tells herself she "really" believes.
-On the other, the 'hypocritical' pattern she is performing, physically enacting.
-She may tell herself this is only a show.
-But putting on a physical performance, and especially it is to be convincing, is more than just a sequence of empty movements; it may also stimulate, even if unconsciously, accompanying patterns of valuing and desiring.
+A thing - an object, an action, an event, an idea, money, human labour, a moral code, laughter in the marketplace, or whatever - has no meaning or value 'in its own right'.
+If it has a value, this is because it has been given it 'as a gift' (GS301) by someone who values.